Sometimes a trend can be accelerated by a major global event. Think of it like an apple rolling gently down a hillside until it’s given a kick.

 A key theme that runs through those 7 principles is empathy.
 A good place to start in keeping SoftPOS secure is to first put yourself in your customer’s shoes, and then imagine yourself as the hacker.
 This activity will help you to carry out a threat assessment, as the vulnerabilities of sensitive payment assets and security functions will become clearer to you.

 As you might expect, the mobile payment sector is a highly regulated one.
-Typically by card payment system providers such as Visa and Mastercard.
+Typically these regulations are led by card payment system providers such as Visa and Mastercard.
 But there are also two standards that have to be met.
 One is set by EMVCO, and the other by PCI.
 Their security requirements are extensive and are a must read for any company looking to develop a payment app.

 Put simply, the best way to adhere to these requirements is to use a multi-layered and dynamic security model.
 In other words, one where there’s no single point of failure.